...

 What’s going on?

 Put simply, skipping out on sleep robs our neurons of their ability to function properly.
 This can lead to lapses in cognitive function, affecting how we perceive and interact with the world around us.
-You may experience visual stimuli throughout the day, but you’re unable to respond to them as quickly as you could if you were well-rested.
-Other changes you might experience include:

 • Delayed reaction times